Erlangen Program at Large-1: Geometry of Invariants: Elliptic, Parabolic and Hyperbolic Homogeneous Spaces

-\begin{Remark} A part of this paper can be rewritten in terms of complex, dual and double numbers and it will have some common points with Supplement~C of the book~\cite{Yaglom79}.
-However the usage of Clif\/ford algebras provides some facilities which do not have natural equivalent in complex numbers, see Remark~\ref{re:dual-limit}.
-Moreover the language of Clif\/ford algebras is more uniform and also allows straightforward generalisations to higher dimensions~\cite{Kisil96d}. \end{Remark}
+in the standard form of complex numbers.
+Similarly, see~\cite{Kisil06a} and~\cite{Yaglom79}*{Supl.~C} \begin{enumerate} {(\ephname{enumi})} \stepcounter{enumi} \item in the parabolic case \(\varepsilon=e_1 e_0\) (such that \(\varepsilon^2=0\)) is known as \emph{dual unit} and all expressions \(u+\varepsilon v\), \(u, v\in\Space{R}{}\) form \emph{dual numbers}. \item in the hyperbolic case \(e=e_1 e_0\) (such that \(e^2=1\)) is known as \emph{double unit} and all expressions \(u+e v\), \(u, v\in\Space{R}{}\) constitute \emph{double numbers}. \end{enumerate} \begin{remark} A part of this paper can be rewritten in terms of complex, dual and double numbers and it will have some common points with Supplement~C of the book~\cite{Yaglom79}.
+However the usage of Clifford algebras provides some facilities which do not have natural equivalent in complex numbers, see Rem.~\ref{re:dual-limit}.
+Moreover the language of Clifford algebras is more uniform and also allows straightforward generalisations to higher dimensions~\cite{Kisil96d}. \end{remark} We denote the space \(\Space{R}{2}\) of vectors \(u e_0+v e_1\) by \(\Space{R}{e}\), \(\Space{R}{p}\) or \(\Space{R}{h}\) to highlight which of Clifford algebras is used in the present context.
+The notation \(\Space{R}{\sigma}\) assumes \(\Cliff{\sigma}\).